"Miracle" -Venetian dialect

 The wind of Bora Chiara, which blows from the north-east, drives away the mist bringing clear skies, low temperatures and clear and dry air; the refraction is almost completely zeroed, so much so that the top of Monte Civetta can be the backdrop for a gondola.

 Only on these days, therefore, will the mountain horizon be visible to the naked eye and within shooting range.

-The decorative object combines the craftsmanship of Murano art, a cerulean blue blown vase, white-milk crystal inside and dozens of water drops in transparent crystal joined to a white marble trunk, where the living, material part tells the peaks of the mountain during this majestic typically Venetian event called STRAVEDAMENTO.
+The decorative object combines the craftsmanship of Murano art, a one-of-a-kind blown vase, white-milk crystal inside and dozens of water drops in transparent crystal joined to a white marble trunk, where the living, material part tells the peaks of the mountain during this majestic typically Venetian event called STRAVEDAMENTO.

 Full Moon over High Water in Venice

 Meticulously blown by skilled Murano' Maestro to emanate finesse, elegance and meaning.
 A piece without a story behind is a lonely soul.
 Crackle glass effect paired with Palissandro marble base embrace amber Murano glass moon for a stronger interior decor' signature.

 How will deal Venice with challenges due to the overcrowding tourism and its impact on local residents and its infrastructure?
 This exquisite vase is dedicated to the fragile Venice, as contemplative perspective of the lost beauty in the near future.